FREE CONSULTATION (314) 361-4300

 $750,000.00 Workers Compensation Verdict:

 Street Department employee for the city of Hazelwood in St. Louis, Missouri.
-The employee suffered an on the job injury to his left shin (an abrasion and deep bruise) when a leaf vacuum, heavy with ice, broke and struck his left shin.
-Staph infection developed requiring multiple surgeries to remove and debride dead and scarred tissue.
+The employee suffered an on-the-job injury to his left shin (an abrasion and deep bruise) when a leaf vacuum, heavy with ice, broke and struck his left shin.
+Staph infection developed, requiring multiple surgeries to remove and debride dead and scarred tissue.
 His lower leg then developed cellulitis and would swell with activity.
 Infection and debridement surgeries eventually caused left foot drop due to a damaged nerve.
-The left knee and thigh developed atrophy and weakness from non use.
-The employee’s left knee cap became unstable and shifted due to atrophy.
+The left knee and thigh developed atrophy and weakness from non-use.
+The employee’s left kneecap became unstable and shifted due to atrophy.
 Both left foot drop and knee require braces.
-Employer/insurer eventually terminated care, wage loss (ttd), refused additional medical treatment, and instructed employee to return to work, which aggravated his symptoms.
+The employer/insurer eventually terminated care, wage loss (Ltd), refused additional medical treatment and instructed the employee to return to work, which aggravated his symptoms.
 Law Office of James M. Hoffmann retained and deposed medical and vocational experts.
-On cross examination of the insurance company expert physician, an orthopedic surgeon, James Hoffmann revealed that the opposing counsel mislead his own expert by only providing 20 pages of the employee’s 1,000 plus pages of medical records.
+On cross-examination of the insurance company expert physician, an orthopedic surgeon, James Hoffmann, revealed that the opposing counsel misled his own expert by only providing 20 pages of the employee’s 1,000-plus medical records.
 The case went to trial.
-Employer/insurer offered nothing to settle.
-James Hoffmann obtained a favorable trial award of permanent and total disability checks for life, due wage loss and future medical care for life for employee’s knee and foot.
+The employer/insurer offered nothing to settle.
+James Hoffmann obtained a favorable trial award of permanent and total disability checks for life due to wage loss and future medical care for life for the employee’s knee and foot.
 Total benefits for wage loss, past medical, and future permanent total wage loss will exceed $750,000.

 An employee of a Missouri dairy company tripped while unloading cartons of milk and suffered injuries to his lower back and shoulder.
 The employee underwent shoulder surgery to repair a torn rotator cuff.
 The employee also suffered lumbar herniated discs at l4-5 and l5-s1.
 After undergoing a low back 2 level lumbar fusion surgery, a post operative infection of staff and osteomyelitis complicated his recovery by causing scar tissue and nerve damage.
 Our law office retained and deposed medical and vocational experts.
 Employer/insurer paid a settlement of $500,000, in addition to paying out over $600,000 in medical and wage loss benefits under the Missouri workers compensation law.